lalawue/mooncake/docs/language.md

 ### repeat / until

-likes in Lua, until expression can use variable defined after 'repeat'
+likes in Lua, until expression can use variable defined after `repeat`

 ```lua
 --[[